- New scheme will provide 22 supported living and complex care apartments in Halifax

 Beyond the initial development phase, which is scheduled to last around 12 months, Heathy House will provide ongoing employment to between 20 and 30 full-time staff, with various degrees of specialist training required.

-Debi Marriott-Lavery, Managing Director of Living+, said: “Once complete, the specialist £3.5 million Heathy House will provide much-needed support to adults with Autism and complex needs in the Halifax and Calderdale area.
+Debi Marriott-Lavery, Managing Director of Living Plus, said: “Once complete, the specialist £3.5 million Heathy House will provide much-needed support to adults with Autism and complex needs in the Halifax and Calderdale area.

 “Offering a tailored service locally will allow us to deliver meaningful opportunities to adults with specialist care needs within their existing community, which means local people won’t need to move out of the area to access the support they need.